blumamit/verint_test/README.md

 ## 1. Json parser:

 I have only limited experience with Python, but I started off reading about parsing text files and jsons with it.
-While it didn't seem too complex - the massive slew of various objects and tools available, and my lack of knowledge of the differences between them pushed me to default back to bash which I feel much more comfortable performing text processing and manipulation with.
-I decided this mainly because I was afraid I might not have enough time to do this *properly* with Python.
+While it didn't seem too complex - the massive slew of various objects and tools available, and my lack of experience with any of them pushed me to default back to Bash - which I feel much more comfortable performing text processing and manipulation with.
+I decided this mainly because I was afraid I might not have enough time to do this *properly* with Python - and the code will be poor.

 With Bash, I began by downloading the webpage using "curl" to send out an HTTP GET request on the page.
 Then, with some help of the object inspector (chrome or firefox dev tools) I was able to parse out the required information by using a mixture Bash text processing tools, and in particular by using Regexs with techniques like forward and backward lookup.